uranusjr/Qelly/README.md

 ### Other Package Managers

-Alternativelyf your package manager of choice (such as YUM, Homebrew, etc.) provides Qt and LibQxt, you can install both them manually.
+Alternatively, if your package manager of choice (such as YUM, Homebrew, etc.) provides Qt and LibQxt, you can install both them manually.

 ### LibQxt Setup Without Package Managers

 If you wish to build LibQxt manually, you will need to choose an appropriate version based on the version of Qt tha you use.
-At the time of writing (2013-09-25), the newest LibQxt release (0.6.2) supports only Qt 4.
+At the time of writing (2013-09-25), the latest stable LibQxt release (0.6.2) supports only Qt 4.
 Therefore, if you wish to build Qelly against Qt 5, you will need to use Git or Mercurial to clone the tip version, and build LibQxt from that.

 ## Thrid Party Components